keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 #### Opening Scene
 Open with all three of the people sitting in a fast food place.
 It's quiet, only a couple employees behind the counter and some other people silently eating their food.
 There's a newspaper on the table from before they sat down.
 On the front headline, it reads:
 **MAN LOST HIS EYE IN ATTACK ON WEST SIDE**
-It reads about how a man named Christian Gomez was attacked by some unidentified person while walking home late at night.
+It reads about how a man named Christian Gomez was attacked by some unidentified person at Lapeer Park while walking home late at night.
+Though in the scuffle, he only lost his eye, as in it was completely removed from the socket.
+Just Gone.
+He doesnt have any other injuries.
+He reports that he was "attacked, and knocked out quickly, and he woke up missing the eye and in pain."

 - it's currently evening (like 7pm) and around December.
 - it's below freezing outside and there is fresh snow falling, about an inch or two on the ground.
 - Any driving done is done slowly or you must make a check to not crash.

 ## Investimigation
 #### Things they can investigate

+- Lapeer Park
+- Christian Gomez
 #### If they don't
 Scene description.